stevenmatthewt/garden/docs/reference/template-strings.md

 ### `${environment.name}`

-The name of the environment Garden is running against.
+The name of the environment Garden is running against, excluding the namespace.

 | Type     |
 | -------- |